nikantgr/CHIRP-to-TK11-csv/README.md

 > This script is written for converting CHIRP csv export files to Quansheng TK11 import csv files for Quansheng's CPS version 2.6 and above.
 CAUTION IS ADVISED.
 CHECK AND RE-CHECK YOUR FREQUENCIES AFTER CONVERSION AND ALL ADDITIONAL SETTINGS
 ##
 ### USAGE
+- If this script doesn't work for you and importing to TK11 CPS gives you an error the problem is with regioanl settings of the OS.
+This script will work for most European countries. 🇪🇺
 - Python needed to be installed in the system
 - Place the script in a directory also containing your CHIRP export csv file named "inCHIRP.csv"
 - from command in the said directory run